Brew using boiling water and leave to infuse for 5 to 10 minutes

 Type of Tea: Herbal Tea.

-Brewing Instructions: Brew using freshly boiled water and infuse for 5 to 10 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 5 to 10 minutes.

-Colour in Cup: Pale yellow liquor, light in tone.
+Colour in Cup: Yellow liquor, light in tone.

-Health PointsAnti Oxidants, Detox, Hydration, Refreshing, Weight Loss
+- Health PointsAnti Oxidants, Detox, Hydration, Refreshing, Weight Loss

-Caffeine LevelDecaff (none)
+- Caffeine LevelDecaff (none)

-Time of DayBreakfast, Evening
+- Time of DayBreakfast, Evening